flairNLP/transformer-ranker/docs/01-walkthrough.md

 print(results)
 ```

-In this example, we downsampled the data to 20% and are running the ranker with a batch size of 64.
+Here we downsampled the data to 20% and are running the ranker with a batch size of 64.
 You can modify these
 two parameters:
 - `dataset_downsample`: Set it to 1. to estimate over the full dataset.
 Or lower than 0.2 to make an estimation even faster.
 We found that downsampling to 20% often does not hurt estimation performance.